derek12313/csci3170_project/README.md

    - Provides utility methods for common operations, such as prompting the user for input and printing query results.

 6. **`lib/*`**
-   - Contains ojdbc10.jar for compilation of the programme
+   - Contains ojdbc10.jar for compilation of the program
 ---
 ## Methods of Compilation and Execution